KenKundert/avendesora/doc/accounts.rst

 field name you will change the value of the secret.
 For this reason is it important to choose a good account and field names up front and not change them.
 It should be very specific to avoid conflicts with similar accounts created later.
-For example, rather than choosing Gmail as your account name, you might want to include your username, ex.
-GmailThomMerrilin.
+For example, rather than choosing *Gmail* as your account name, you might want to include your username, ex.  *GmailThomMerrilin*.
 This would allow you to create additional gmail accounts later without ambiguity.
 Then just add *gmail* as an alias to the account you use most often.

 Account and field names are case insensitive.
-So you can use Gmail or gmail.
+So you can use *Gmail* or *gmail*.
 Also, if the account or field names contains an underscore, you can substitute a dash.
-So if the account name is Gmail_Thom_Merrilin, you can use gmail-thom-merrilin instead.
+So if the account name is *Gmail_Thom_Merrilin*, you can use *gmail-thom-merrilin* instead.